Oilbird: Distribution and habitat

 It is a seasonal migrant across some of its range, moving from its breeding caves in search of fruit trees.
 It has occurred as a rare vagrant to Costa Rica, Panama and Aruba.
-The Guácharo Cave (Oilbird Cave), in the mountainous Caripe district of northern Monagas, Venezuela, is where Alexander von Humboldt first studied the species.
+The Cueva del Guácharo National Park (Oilbird Cave National Park), in the mountainous Caripe district of northern Monagas, Venezuela, is where Alexander von Humboldt first studied the species.

 Behaviour

 Oilbirds are nocturnal.
 During the day the birds rest on cave ledges and leave at night to find fruit outside the cave.
 It was once thought that oilbirds only roosted in caves, and indeed never saw daylight, but studies using GPS/acceleration loggers found that non-breeding birds only roosted in caves or other rock shelters one night in three, the other nights roosting in trees.

 The scientists responsible for the discovery also found that birds roosting in caves were highly active through the night, whereas birds roosting in the forest were far less active.
 They hypothesised that each environment carried costs; birds roosting in the forest were more vulnerable to predators and birds roosting in caves expended considerable energy competing with rivals and defending nesting and roosting ledges.